 Dr Edson Burton is a writer, academic and compere.

 Edson’s academic specialisms include: Black Religiosity, Bristol and the Transatlantic Slave Trade, Black History in the USA, Cultural Continuities between Africa & the New World, Race and Representation.
-He has been a consultant and coordinator for a range of history projects in Bristol including most recently a study of Bristol’s Old Market ward, Vice & Virtue (2014) and Black South West Network’s Race Through the Generations.
+He has been a consultant and coordinator for a range of history projects in Bristol including a study of Bristol’s Old Market ward, Vice & Virtue (2014) and Black South West Network’s Race Through the Generations.